 The following are some of the benefits of using the Identity Bus pattern.

-- Claim transformations.
-Your service provider may read user's email address from the "http://sp1.org/claims/email" attribute id - but the identity provider of the user may send it as " http://idp1.org/claims/emai".
+Your service provider may read user's email address from the "http://sp1.org/claims/email" attribute id but the identity provider of the user may send it as "http://idp1.org/claims/email".
 Identity bus can transform the claims it receives from the identity provider to the format expected by the service provider.

-- Just-in-time provisioning.
-Since identity bus is at the middle of all identity transactions - it can provision all external user identities to an internal user store.
+Since the identity bus is in the middle of all identity transactions - it can provision all external user identities to an internal user store.